-Start to get your soundcloud followers for free
+Start to get your SoundCloud followers for free in 2019

 After all your hard work creating that awesome track or album, you want everyone to hear it and share it with the world, right?

-If you have a soundcloud account (wich you should ;-), it is an easy and free way to get your music online.
+If you have a SoundCloud account (which you should ;-), it is an easy and free way to get your music online.

-Not because your music is bad, oh no, but because your music is not the only music on soundcloud.
+Not because your music is terrible, oh no, but because your music is not the only music on SoundCloud.

 Think thousands of songs uploaded daily, and yours is one of them.